rwaldron/tc39-notes/es8/2017-03/mar-21.md

 DE: It will take actual implementation work also.
 Practically speaking, if we can write Test262 tests and implementers are running those tests regularly, and a patch going into the spec will motivate them to do it.
 It's a harder sell to have them watch for a set of properties.
 There's a challenge with this.
 It's a little ad-hoc.
 There's one part of the spec where we can reference that say all the properties that are defined.
 We can't reference one section that has all of them.
 It's good for us to maintain a list in light of that.

-AWD: how long a list are we talking about?
+AWB: how long a list are we talking about?

 DE: A list of properties that are supported.
 For named ones, it's just general ??? there are 30 or so.